lee-joseph-i/gotta-type-em-all/README.md

 ## Introduction

-Gotta-Type-em-All! is a Pokemon-themed typing game built from scratch with Canvas HTML5, programmed with vanilla JavaScript, and styled with CSS3.
+Gotta Type 'em All! is a Pokemon-themed typing game built from scratch with Canvas HTML5, programmed with vanilla JavaScript, and styled with CSS3.
 To demonstrate mastery of JavaScript and front-end development, no other major technologies or libraries were used.

 ## Technologies and Features

-Gotta-Type-em-All! is coded primarily in JavaScript and runs on a game loop of 60 frames per seconds using requestAnimationFrames.
+Gotta Type 'em All! is coded primarily in JavaScript and runs on a game loop of 60 frames per seconds using requestAnimationFrames.
 Multiple layers of HTML5 Canvas renders the game with all objects or classes (Pokemon sprites, UI elements).
 CSS is applied to position and style UI elements including the input type field.

 * JS for game logic
 * Separate HTML5 Canvas layers for rendering and clearing sprites and UI elements for optimal performance.